Indonesian Midwives Train in Saving Lives at Birth

 An infant’s life hangs in the balance

-On that day, a new mother named Martini and her newborn were being treated at the puskesmas.
-Martini’s baby was already facing challenges associated with a low birthweight of 4.85 lbs.
+On that day, a new mother named Marti and her newborn were being treated at the puskesmas.
+Marti’s baby was already facing challenges associated with a low birthweight of 4.85 lbs.
 Soon after delivery, the infant went into perinatal asphyxia, a condition marked by deprivation of oxygen that can cause permanent brain and organ damage in newborns if not treated immediately.

 Although this condition is typically treated in a hospital, in rural areas like Serang, obstetric and neonatal care is difficult to find.
 Even when it is available, women living in poverty cannot always afford the regular screenings that expectant mothers need to ensure a healthy pregnancy and delivery.
 Moreover, birth attendants in remote villages of Indonesia typically do not have the training required to handle delivery or newborn complications.